 But are they just passing novelty, or are belt-drive bikes worth buying?

-Belt drives a nifty idea and great in principle but it can be hard to figure out whether they’re right for you, so let’s take a closer look at their biggest pros and cons.
-If a belt drive does seem right for you, then jump over to this list (coming soon!) of excellent belt-equipped bikes that I would personally want.
+And if a belt drive does seem right for you, then jump over to this list of excellent belt-equipped bikes that I would personally love to have!

 (Featured photo: the belt-equipped Classic Plus from Priority Bicycles)

 Are belt drive bikes better than chain?

 Belt drives are far better than chains in terms of durability and maintenance.
 However, belts are much more expensive, have limited gearing options, and create a small amount of resistance while pedaling.

 It’s also costly to change belt drive gear ratios, since they use specialized pulleys instead of standard chainrings and cogs.

 All else being equal, belts are the best choice if your top priority is to reduce daily upkeep.

 They’re also prudent for harsh conditions like gritty or salted roads, which drastically shorten chain and cassette life.
 That’s one reason bikes like the Priority Continuum Onyx are ideal for winter commuting.